Dolly Dearest: Plot

 At home, Marilyn finds Jimmy hiding; he reveals that he saw Dolly talk and move.
 Marilyn gets their shotgun and tells Jimmy to call his father.
 At the factory, the dolls disconnect the phones.
 Marilyn returns to Jessica's room to find the doll gone.
 Jimmy can't get through to Elliot so he attempts to call the operator but is unable to communicate because he does not speak Spanish.
 When Jessica becomes separated from Dolly, her mother attempts to flee with her, only to be blocked by Dolly.
 Dolly calls to Jessica, who then attacks her mother as Dolly advances with a kitchen knife.
 Jimmy fires the shotgun at Dolly, releasing the doll's hold on Jessica.

 Marilyn, Jessica and Jimmy drive to the factory, where Elliot is being attacked by the dolls.
 Meanwhile, the professor enters the tomb and sees the remains of the devil child, which has the body of an infant and the head of a goat.
 Realizing the myth was true, he runs to the factory, where he saves Elliot from the dolls.
 The family reunites and plants dynamite around the factory.
 It blows up, along with the dolls, and a demonic scream is heard, implying Sanzia is destroyed.
-The family watches the ablaze factory getting burn to the ground with the dolls trapped inside.
+The family watches the blazing factory burn to the ground with the dolls trapped inside.